 As its name says, the statue evokes the pagan myth of Bacchus.
 Cardinal Riario, the person that Michelangelo scammed, commissioned the realization of the work.

 The drunken God holds a goblet of wine in his right hand.
-With the left hand, he holds grapes that a little satyr next to him is trying to taste.
+With his left hand, he holds grapes that a little satyr next to him is trying to taste.
 The details of the satyr were so realistic that the artwork was widely appreciated by the artists of that time.
-With the same left hand, he also carries the skin of a tiger (or leopard), Bacchus’s favorite animals, to symbolize the liberation of the soul from the human earthly condition.
+With the same left hand, he also carries the skin of a tiger (or leopard), Bacchus’s favorite animal, to symbolize the liberation of the soul from the human earthly condition.

 Where is Michelangelo David?
 The Galleria dell’ Accademia

 The last stage of the tour was the most anticipated.
 At the end of the main corridor of the Galleria dell’ Accademia I would have seen David again.

 There are long lines outside the Academy to get in.
 Thousands of people, every day, eagerly await the moment when they finally meet the magnum opus.
 While David awaits the clash with Goliath with a proud gaze and a stone in his hand, bewitched visitors stare at its endless beauty.

 Get a skip-the-line ticket to see the Michelangelo David statue

 The Context guided tour included the skip-the-line ticket.
 But we still had to wait approximately thirty minutes before getting it.
 For our group, it wasn’t a waste of time.
 Instead, the moment was good to socialize and get to know each other better.
 The opportunity to know new people is another advantage I love of taking a guided tour.

 So, even if you visit the Academy independently, I recommend buying a skip-the-line ticket to reduce waiting times.
 You will have more time to spend with the Michelangelo David statue.